Beckhoff-USA-Community/XTS_Base/Documentation/docs/GettingStarted/6_Visualization.md

 ## Labeling Stations

 All three visualization tools allow for labeling stations to aid in following process flow during simulation, debugging, and production.
+The Station Name feature may need to be turned on in the settings window for any of these tools to get a display like the one shown below.

 By default this code will automatically use the first 10 stations and their `.Position` value to place markers.
 Stations are identified by a number that matches their index in the `MAIN.Station` array.
 However if a station's position value is 0.0 (and likely unused) it will be skipped by the station marker routine.